 - You can now enroll in Durham WIC over the phone and send documentation by fax.
 Initial steps can also be started online.

 - Any breastfeeding parent can get an electric breast pump—even if they are combination feeding.
-Staff will ask how often you’re breastfeeding to document eligibility.
+Staff will continue to support and guide clients with their breastfeeding goals.

 - WIC and SNAP require separate enrollment.
-You can sign up for WIC at Lincoln, but SNAP enrollment happens through the Durham County Department of Social Services.
+You can apply at any Durham WIC location, but SNAP enrollment happens through the Durham County Department of Social Services.

 A Note on SNAP and WIC